 Smart barcodes reduce food waste

-Tools for combating food waste
+Tools to combat food waste

 How much food waste is there in Denmark?

-Help is available
+Help is at hand

 Delfi Technologies + GS1 + Invafresh

 GS1 wants Denmark to take the lead in implementing the new 2D barcode in grocery retail.
-GS1 is an international organization that works to improve efficiency and safety in supply chains by standardizing the identification of products.
-GS1 barcodes are one way the organization helps reduce food waste.
-By assigning a unique barcode to each product, it becomes easy to track how much time remains until the expiration date, empowering proactive decisions to reduce food waste.
+GS1 is an international organization that works to improve the efficiency and security of the supply chain by standardizing the identification of goods.
+GS1 barcodes are one of the ways the organization helps reduce food waste.
+By assigning a unique barcode to each item, you can easily track how much time the item has left until the expiration date and make an active choice to reduce food waste.
+Delfi Technologies is a leading provider of technological solutions for the food and retail industries, among others.
+The company works closely with Invafresh (formerly Whywaste), an organization that works to reduce food waste.
+Together they have developed a range of tools to help combat food waste, including the combination of food waste app with barcode solutions that include label printers and handheld terminals.

 Use label printers and handheld terminals in the fight

-Combat food waste
+Fight food waste

-It’s an effective way to make a difference for the environment and society, and a crucial factor in the fight against food waste.
+It’s an effective way to make a difference for the environment and society – and a crucial factor in the fight against food waste.

 3845